nehrr/iOS-final/README.md

 ### Colouring

-The text fields will turn red if they are not filled properly.
+The text fields will turn **red** if they are not filled properly.
 They will return to their regular white once the error/s has/ve been corrected.

 ### Error / success messages

 Likewise, error and success messages will appear depending on the action that has been attempted and its result.
-Error messages appear in red, success messages appear in green.
+Error messages appear in **red**, success messages appear in **green**.
 They both disappear once the issues have been solved.